bsc-dom/dataclay/docs/user-guide.rst

 Alias
 -----

-Objects with alias are objects that have been explicitly named (much in the same way we give names to files).
-Not all dataClay objects need to have an alias (a name).
+Objects with an alias are objects that have been explicitly named (similar to naming files).
+Not all dataClay objects should have an alias.
 If an object has an alias, we can access it by using its name.
 On the other hand, objects without an alias can only be accessed by a reference from another object.

 .. warning::
     The alias must be unique within the dataset.
 If we try to create an object